San Francisco (sans-serif typeface): SF Compressed

 A compressed variant of SF Pro.
-DIfferent from SF Condensed, vertical edges are fully straight, and its kerning is much closer.
+Vertical edges are fully straight and kerning is much closer, unlike in SF Condensed.

 SF Expanded

-Internally called SF Wide, it is an expanded variant of SF Pro.
+Internally called SF Wide, it is an extended/widened variant of SF Pro.

 SF Compact

-Initial font introduced with the Apple Watch and watchOS, but was later rebranded as SF Compact with the introduction of SF UI at WWDC 2015.
-Different from SF Pro, its characters' round curves are flatter, allowing the letters to be laid out with more space between them, thereby making the text more legible at small sizes, which Apple Watch small screen demands.
-SP Compact Rounded was introduced in 2016.
+The initial version introduced with the Apple Watch and watchOS, later rebranded as SF Compact with the introduction of SF UI at WWDC 2015.
+Its characters' round curves are flatter than those of SF Pro, allowing the letters to be laid out with more space between them, thereby making the text more legible at small sizes, which the Apple Watch's small screen demands.
+SF Compact Rounded was introduced in 2016.